amanbh123/amanbh123/README.md

 ## 😎 About
 - 👨🏽‍💻 I’m currently working on a Machine Learning & Deep Learning projects.
-- 👯 I’m looking for an Research internship in Machine Learning and SDE domains
+- 👯 I’m looking for a Research internship in Machine Learning, Deep Learning, and SDE domains
 - 😄 Just completed my Summer Internship with [TheSmartBridg](https://smartinternz.com/)
 in Machine Learning Domain.
 [Project](https://github.com/SmartPracticeschool/llSPS-INT-3437-Predicting-the-Energy-Output-of-Wind-Turbine-Based-on-Weather-Conditions-Watson-Auto-)
 - 👍 Completed my Summer internship with Internity Foundation also as a volunteer in Data structure & algorithm field